HandsOnDataViz/book/docs/HandsOnDataViz.md

 more sophisticated cross-tabulation, and export it as an image to insert in a document or website.
-With Google Sheets, you can can also publish any of your tables online, and [embed them on a web page as we’ll discuss in Chapter 9](embed.html), so that whenever you update your Google Sheet, the current data will automatically appear on the web page.
-Furthermore, you can also use Tableau Public, a tool we previously introduced in [chapter 6](chart-tableau.html) and [chapter 7](map-tableau.html) to create a highlight table, which automatically colors the backgrounds of cells to draw your eye to higher versus lower values.
+With Google Sheets, you can can also publish any of your tables online, and [embed them on a web page as we’ll discuss in Chapter 10](embed.html), so that whenever you update your Google Sheet, the current data will automatically appear on the web page.
+Furthermore, you can also use Tableau Public, a tool we previously introduced in [Chapter 7](chart-tableau.html) and [Chapter 8](map-tableau.html) to create a highlight table, which automatically colors the backgrounds of cells to draw your eye to higher versus lower values.